2019 • 02 • 21

 Starfish Island is one of the destinations you can visit while island hopping in Samal.
 It’s not really an island but an area on the southwest portion of Talikud Island which has numerous starfish; hence the name.
-It has fine white sand, clear waters, and a background of swaying coconut trees.
+It has fine white sand, clear waters, and swaying coconut trees.
 Snorkeling is the ideal activity while here as there are many different colored starfish and corals.

 How to Get There

 Nearest Airport: Francisco Bangoy International Airport, also known as Davao International Airport (Davao del Norte)